20 Vitamin K Foods That Should Be Part of Your Diet

 Recommended Daily Intake

-The Dietary Reference Intakes, which were established by the Food and Nutrition Board (FNB), provide the Adequate Intakes (AI) for vitamin K as well as the recommended daily values for other important nutrients.
+The Dietary Reference Intakes, established by the Food and Nutrition Board (FNB), provide the Adequate Intakes (AI) for vitamin K and the recommended daily values for other important nutrients.
 The AIs for this vitamin differ depending on age and sex.
 It’s recommended that you meet your needs for this nutrient primarily by consuming vitamin K food.
 The Adequate Intakes for vitamin K are presented below:

 - 19+ years — 120 mcg (male) and 90 mcg (female)